0cjs/sedoc/ee/cbm.md

 Docs:
 - [Commodore bus] on Wikipedia
+- [Commodore Peripheral Bus][cbmbus0] on pagetable.com and [cbmbus.git].
+In
+  particular, [Part 4][cbmbus4] discusses the physical layer of the serial bus and differences from the the IEEE-488 bus.
 - [IEC disected] by the 1541-III developer.
 Contains chart of min/typ/max timings for all states.
 - [How the VIC/64 Serial Bus Works][cb64] on Codebase64.org is a
   better-formatted version of part of IEC disected.
 - [MKJ Serial Bus][mjk] page, w/schematic of 6526/CIA2 interface to
   connector.
+- [PET and the IEEE 488 Bus (GPIB)][petieee], Osborne/McGraw-Hill, 1980.
+  249 pp. Extremely detailed book on the PET and bus, from hardware to programs to talk to multimeters.

 Theoretical maximum rate (using minimum 20 μs data hold) is 50 kpbs.
 Practical max on C64 was 20 kbps because video interrupt could block